DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 The **gallows speaker**'s attack on Stella has been added to explicitly introduce Leo Dilisnya as an antagonist for this arc (even if his identity is currently unknown to the players).

-Stella's fading tether has been added to provide a clear countdown for this arc's dramatic question, with her fading memories and strange visions serving to foreshadow the existence of reincarnation in Barovia (a key narrative element in Ireena's character arc, explored further in [[Arc X - Tatyana's Legacy]]).
+Stella's fading tether has been added to provide a clear countdown for this arc's dramatic question, with her fading memories and strange visions serving to foreshadow the existence of reincarnation in Barovia (a key narrative element in Ireena's character arc, explored further in [[Arc T - The Three Fanes]]).

 Victor's teleportation circle is now a functional one to (1) make clear to the players that magical escape from Barovia is not possible, and (2) to ensure that the players view Victor as a competent mage, rather than an incompetent one.